-According to the New York City Department of Consumer Affairs, FIFA may still apply to you depending on the overall circumstances of the work.
+According to the New York City Department of Consumer and Worker Protection, FIFA may still apply to you depending on the overall circumstances of the work.

-This includes whether some portion of the work was performed in New York City, whether you were hired in New York City, and the extent of the hiring party’s operations within New York City.
+This includes whether some portion of the work was performed in New York, whether you were hired in New York, and the extent of the hiring party’s operations within New York.